awesome-panel/panel-highcharts/README.md

 When I get the time I would like to

-- Support pandas `.plot` api via method as `highplot` on dataframes
+- Support pandas `.plot` api via method as `.highplot` on dataframes
 - Add more examples
 - Add badges for 100% test coverage etc.
 - Distribute as conda package